mitre/fieldmanual/sphinx-docs/Learning-the-terminology.md

 ## What is an agent?

 An agent is a simple software program - requiring no installation - which connects to CALDERA in order to get instructions.
-It then executes the instructions and sends the results back.
+It then executes the instructions and sends the results back to the CALDERA server.

-CALDERA includes a plugin, Sandcat (54ndc47), which is our default agent.
+CALDERA includes the plugins Manx and Sandcat (54ndc47), which is our default agent.

+Agents can be deployed through the GUI by navigating to *Campaigns -> agents -> Click here to deploy an agent*.
+Select the proper operating system and agent, then copy and paste the command in a terminal or command prompt on your desired host to deploy the agent.

+Individual agents can be configured by clicking on the button under the *PID* column for the agent.

 ## What is a group?